Lusan-sapkota/HireWise/README.md

-# JobMatch
+# HireWise
-JobMatch is an AI-Powered Resume Matcher and Job Portal
+HireWise is an AI-Powered Resume Matcher and Job Portal